Evan Forman, Ph.D.

 - neurocognition of eating

-Evan Forman, Ph.D., is a clinical psychologist whose research interests include health-related behavior change especially related to problems of obesity and overeating, food cravings, neurocognition of eating, cognitive-behavioral and acceptance-based psychotherapies, psychotherapy mechanisms of action, and the development and evaluation of acceptance-based behavioral interventions for obesity and for anxiety disorders.
+Evan Forman, Ph.D., is a clinical psychologist whose research interests include health-related behavior change especially related to problems of obesity and overeating, food cravings, and neurocognition of eating in the Laboratory for Innovations in Health-Related Behavior Change.
+His research interests also include cognitive-behavioral and acceptance-based psychotherapies, psychotherapy mechanisms of action, and the development and evaluation of acceptance-based behavioral interventions for anxiety disorders in the Acceptance-Based Behavior Therapy Program.
 Currently he serves as principle investigator of Mind Your Health, an NIH-funded randomized controlled trial comparing gold standard behavioral intervention to an acceptance-based behavior intervention for obesity; principle investigator of the Inhibitory Control Training Study, a Stein Foundation-funded study investigating the ability of computer-based inhibitory control training to improve healthy eating; and co-principle investigator of Project ENACT, an NIH-funded trial comparing alternate forms of cognitive-behavioral interventions for obesity.
 In collaboration with Dr. James Herbert, he also is conducting an RCT comparing standard CBT to an acceptance-based behavior therapy for social anxiety.

 Dr. Forman’s undergraduate work was conducted at Cornell University in Ithaca, NY, and the University of St. Andrews in St. Andrews, Scotland.
 After he achieved his doctorate in clinical psychology from the University of Rochester, he completed clinical internships and fellowships at Albert Einstein College of Medicine, Harvard Medical School, and the University of Pennsylvania with specialties in cognitive-behavioral therapy, trauma-related disorders and assessment, treatment and prevention of suicidality.
 He has also functioned as a clinical associate at the Beck Institute for Cognitive Therapy and Research.